 Van – A derivation of Caravan in the same manner that Bus comes from Omnibus or Cab from Cabriolet.
 A Van referred to any large, covered wagon, either for the road or railway, that conveyed freight.

 Van, Luggage – An English term with the American equivalent being Baggage-Car and the French term Fourgon.

 Van, Prison – Known colloquially as Black-Maria, this was a paneled wagon with a driver’s seat in front and the rear portion of the Wagonet designed for the safe conveyance of prisoners.

 Van, Laundry Delivery – English term for a laundry van.

 Vehicle – General term used for any type of carriage.

 Victoria – Called the same in French or German.
 This vehicle was created by the French in honor of Queen Victoria and was a member of the Coach Family.
 It was a four-wheeled vehicle with a Cabriolet body and hood.
-It also had a skeleton boot that was usually movable and was generally suspended on elliptic and C-springs.
-It was also more stately than a Cabriolet and driven with postillions.
+It also had a skeleton boot that was usually movable, generally suspended on elliptic and C-springs, and statelier than a Cabriolet.
+In addition, it was driven with postillions.

 Viniagrette – A rolling-chair used in Paris in the 1700s.
 It was also called a Roulette and Brouette.
 It was drawn by a man and had a body like a Sedan Chair but rested on springs and two wheels.